Two of the most searched for phrases on our site are Amazon KDP keywords tool and KDP keyword research.

 But relax; this is normal and part of the trial and error process of finding just the right keywords for your title.

-It might take you three or four attempts to get one truly high-ranking longtail keyword, so don’t give up.
+It might take you three or four attempts to get one genuinely high-ranking long-tail keyword, so don’t give up.

-SEO, keyword research and finding the best Amazon KDP keywords for your book will be work in progress for you for a while yet.
+SEO, keyword research, and finding the best Amazon KDP keywords for your book will be work in progress for you for a while yet.

 But the effort it takes to research Amazon keywords will be worthwhile for you in the long term.